cardano-scaling/hydra/security/RFP.md

 See the draft https://plutus--4604.org.readthedocs.build/en/4604/reference/common-weaknesses/index.html.

-### Hydra head protocol implementation is sound with Hydra Head V1 specification
+### Hydra node chain layer code generates transactions which are consistent with Hydra Head v1 specification

 TODO
 - The off-chain code creates transactions as specified (TODO: which modules / packages are relevant? how much code is this?)

+### Hydra node logic layer code is consistent with Hydra Head v1 specification

+TODO
 - The L2 code handles chain & network events as specified
-- The core protocol code is sound and all surrounding parts chain->code network->core are sound

-### Hydra head protocol implementation is immune to on-chain attacks
+### Hydra head protocol implementation is immune to attacks via chain transactions

 TODO